Last updated June 18, 2026

 Use heroku addons:docs heroku-postgresql to view documentation

-Heroku begins provisioning a Postgres database for your Heroku app, providing a unique name.
-Within a few minutes, you can run the following command with the database to see the created database.
+Heroku begins provisioning a Postgres database for your Heroku app, providing a unique add-on name.
+Within a few minutes, you can run the following command with the database name to see the created database.

 $ heroku addons:info postgresql-clear-97314